defold/defold.github.io/_posts/2026-03-12-Interview-Fingersoft.md

 One of the day-to-day challenges was actually the built-in Defold code editor — particularly the undo functionality, which didn’t feel up to modern standards.
 This sparked multiple heated internal debates :)

 In the end, we handled it in two different ways: one of us accepted the situation and adapted, while the others “escaped” to Visual Studio Code.
-Moving to VS Code significantly improved the development experience and solved most of the frustration.
+Moving to VS Code significantly improved the development experience and solved most of the frustration  (_Editor's note: [VS Code integration]((https://defold.com/assets/vs-code-ide/) by user Roman Silin_).

 #### Good that we have options then!
 By the way this undo functionality change is our priority in the Defold roadmap now - we hope it will be satisfying then.
 And how was the release workflow?